AlmasB/UoB-Codefest/ratio_finder.md

 Kg
 > Please enter type 2:
 m
-> Result
-Cannot be computed
+> Result: Cannot be computed
 ```

 #### Task 4

 Optimize the program to perform 2 conversions at most to get from any type to any other type.
 For example, to convert from `Kg` to `oz`, one can convert from `Kg` to `g`, to `mg` and finally to `oz`.
 That's 3 conversions.

-Hint: you might need to do some caching and pre-computations.
+Hint: you might need to do some caching and pre-computations during the program startup.

 #### Task 5 (Optional)